googleace03ff07b704d6e 9E610E327B22C4D0DE77FCAF1F4E508A yandex_c1ed43cb6a742649

 To bring your company back into good standing after being administratively dissolved, the corporation must file form BCA 12.45/13.6 Application for Reinstatement Domestic/Foreign Corporation together with the annual report and pay the accrued penalties and interest

-as well along with the franchise tax due for each year the corporation failed to file their annual report.
+as well along with the franchise tax due for each year the corporation failed to file its annual report.

 Penalties and Interest Calculations – Non-compliance by a Limited Partnership

-Illinois annual reports (LP 210 forms) for limited partnership are due the day before the anniversary of the filing day (for example, you established the limited partnership with the State on December 16, 2023, your annual report due date would be prior to December 15, 2023).
+Illinois annual reports (LP 210 forms) for limited partnerships are due the day before the anniversary of the filing day (for example, if you established the limited partnership with the State on December 16, 2023, your annual report due date would be before December 15, 2023).
 The filing fee is $100.00.
 If you miss your renewal date, the state will revoke your limited partnership.
 To reinstate, you would need to file an application for reinstatement (LP 810/906.5).
-Filing fee for the Application for reinstatement is $200.00 along with the annual report fee of $100.00.
+The filing fee for the Application for reinstatement is $200.00 along with the annual report fee of $100.00.

 Penalties and Interest Calculations – Non-compliance by a Limited Liability Partnership

-Illinois annual reporting for a limited liability partnership is dependent on the primary jurisdiction of formation.
+Illinois annual reports for a limited liability partnership are dependent on the primary jurisdiction of the formation.
 Domestic limited liability partnerships file a form UPA 1003(D), with a cost of $100.00 per partner (minimum of $200 and a maximum of $5,000).
 Foreign limited liability partnerships file the form UPA 1003(F) with a filing fee of $300.00.

-Both domestic and foreign limited liability partnerships will expire if the annual report is not received prior to the anniversary date of the original Illinois registration date (as more fully described in the limited partner paragraph).
-Reinstatement consists of filing the UPA 1004 form ($200) along with the annual report and its filing fees.
+Both domestic and foreign limited liability partnerships will expire if the annual report is not received before the anniversary date of the original Illinois registration date (as more fully described in the limited partner paragraph).
+Reinstatement consists of filing the UPA 1004 form ($200), the Illinois annual report, and its filing fees.

 Penalties and Interest Calculations – Not-for-Profit Corporations

-Your annual report is due by the last day of the month prior to your initial formation month (i.e., if your formation date in Illinois was January 15, 2023, your annual report due date would be December 31, 2023).
+Your Illinois annual report is due by the last day of the month before your initial formation month (i.e., if your formation date in Illinois was January 15, 2023, your annual report due date would be December 31, 2023).